Skip to main content

 • attend an annual update provided by the Manual Handling team

-• liaise with the Manual Handling team on an ongoing basis with regards to manual handling issues in their teams or service areas
+• liaise with the Manual Handling team on an ongoing basis regarding manual handling issues in their teams or service areas

 • taking reasonable care of their health and that of others whose safety may be affected by their activities when involved in manual handling operations

-• participating in statutory manual handling training and update training, annually for clinical staff and three yearly for non-clinical staff
+• participating in statutory manual handling training and update training, two yearly for clinical colleagues and three yearly for non-clinical colleagues

 • reporting pregnancy or any medical conditions which may affect their ability to handle loads safely to their manager